A Definition of Continual Reinforcement Learning: Preliminaries

 \end{definition}

 This captures the RL problem facing an \textit{agent designer} that would like to identify an optimal agent ($\agent^* \in \agents^*$) with respect to the performance ($\valuef$), among the available agents ($\agents$), in a particular environment ($\env$).
+We note that a simple extension of this definition of the RL problem might instead consider a set of environments (or similar alternatives).